Summary: Oh baby, I'm not a vampire. I'm a lot older than that. Hurt Sam. Angst. Awesome Dean.

 He'd never smelt anything sweeter than burnt rubber.

-Although, the antiseptic Dean was fishing out of the trunk when he finally made it to the motel was a sweeter smell.
+Although, the antiseptic Dean was fishing out of the trunk when he finally made it to the motel was a slightly sweeter smell.
+Mainly because it was Dean rolling his sleeves up and seeing the anger in his eyes at wiping away all the blood that clung to Sam, but being as gentle as he could, looking in Sam's eyes as he moved or touched anything.

 It was taking-care-of-you-brother-smell.
 And that smelt pretty good too.

 "It wasn't a vampire."
 Sam mumbled, his brow creased with pain and his eyes mostly shut.

 Dean tipped the bottle over Sam's straightened arm and grimaced at the tensing Sam made, the corded muscles in his neck and the harsh-quick release of his breath.

 "It's deep Sam.
 You might need a transfusion."
 Dean's eyes drifted over to Sam's bloody shirts, the bloody sheets on the bed.

 "I know..."
 Dean started in on the stitches, as fast and gentle as he could.
 "When she took you, I knew.
 Went back over the evidence, the victims...I know."

 Sam let his head rest down as he breathed, listening to Dean's sighs and held breaths and the way he breathed out when he let a stitch in, breathed in as he pulled it tight.
 It was nicer then the scratching of mice in the darkness and footsteps of a some creature above you.

 Dean stopped, his breath paused and after a moment Sam looked up.